|GPS / VHF & Your Boat|

 I had a problem on one of my newer units whereby when running down a narrow river channel using the GPS plotter, I would loose the depth footage.
 Not a good thing when you are in 8' of water and the channel is shallow.
 I found if I slowed down it would recover the footage.
 The next spring at a sportsman's show, I talked to a sales rep. After thinking about it for a bit, he said to go into the menu, then increase the "Ping Speed".
 Apparently in deeper water the sonar cone would be wider where the signal would bounce back to the transducer in time to respond.
 But in this shallow water the cone was so confined that by the time the echo got sent back up and I was going fast enough that the echo was coming up behind the boat.
 This was something that was not even discussed in the owners manual.

 GPS Antenna : Many of the new units can be purchased with a "built in antenna", while others can be had with an external antenna.
-Some boaters like the more compact packages of the internal antenna, and this can be a benefit for a small open boat.
+Some boaters like the more compact packages of the internal antenna, and this can be a benefit for a small open boat, especially if you are using combo units.
 Others with this option may complain that depending on the boat's top, that they occasionally LOOSE contact with the satellites.

 With the internal antenna units, if your antenna goes bad, your GPS is essentially DEAD until you send it in for repairs and get it back.
 This WILL happen during the best fishing time and of course during your planned vacation.
 Been -There -Done -That, more than once.